Econo Lodge Encinitas Moonlight Beach

 A space that blends the best of altruism and entertainment, Encinitas Elks Lodge #2243 is a premier venue in the city.
 If you though lodges were only for the senior citizens, then think again.
 This lodge boasts a popular Happy Hour, live music, Bingo nights, and a good drinks and food menu.
 Do drop by here when in the city to have a guaranteed fun time.

-One of the best places to catch live music near La Jolla, Belly up keeps an active agenda with a variety of bands and acts.
-The space is small enough so that shows are fun and intimate, but not so large that you feel lost in the crowd.
-Next door is the venue's restaurant, in case you are hungry.
+One of the best places to catch live music, Belly Up Tavern is located in Solana Beach, on Cedros Avenue, about 15 miles (24.14 kilometers) from La Jolla.
+Belly Up keeps an active agenda with a great variety of bands and acts from some of the most talented budding artists in the country.
+The space is small enough so that shows are fun and intimate, and at the same time, not so large that you feel lost in the crowd.
+The on-site bar keeps sensational drinks flowing, while the venue's restaurant serves a Bistro-style fare.
 Check venues website for most up-to-date event schedule.
+Belly Up also has a branch in Aspen, which offers programs parallel to the venue in Solana Beach.

 A terrific selection of gems, jewels, stones and much more is available at this upscale show.
 Many fine pieces, unusual stones and settings, sit alongside less-expensive offerings in sterling silver on display.
 Ethnic folk art from many cultures adds another dimension to the vast selection presented here.
 The show is fun to wander through, even if you do not have plans to purchase.
 Check the front case as you enter; regular drawings may just win you a valuable prize.